-SAY: Text Dependent Analysis (TDA) Directions
+Text-Dependent Analysis (TDA) Directions

-One question will be a text-dependent analysis (or TDA) question.
+One of the questions will be a text-dependent analysis, or TDA, question.
 The TDA question will ask you to analyze the passage and use evidence from the passage to support your response.
-The passage may be more than one page in length and you may need to read two passages.
-Be sure to read all of the pages.
+The passage may be more than one page in length and/or you may need to read two passages.
+Be sure to read all of the passage pages.
+Be sure to read the passage(s) and TDA question carefully.